ivviiviivvi/sovereign-ecosystem--real-estate-luxury/PRD.md

 - **Language Detection for English Users**: Banner never appears for users with English browser settings, auto-detection is silent
 - **Changing Language After Detection**: Users can manually change language in notification settings at any time, detection info shown as reference only
 - **Geolocation Permission Denied**: Detection falls back to browser/timezone methods, no permission prompt shown by default (opt-in only)
+- **Theme Toggle During Animations**: Theme change interrupts and completes current animations gracefully, no animation conflicts
+- **Theme Preference on First Load**: Applies saved theme immediately on mount, no flash of wrong theme during hydration
+- **Dark Mode Particle Rendering**: Particles adapt color hue and blend mode appropriately, maintain performance in both themes
+- **Tab Switching During Theme Change**: Theme transition continues smoothly even when switching tabs, completes when tab regains focus

 ## Design Direction

-The design should evoke the feeling of accessing a private, luxurious sanctuary with a sophisticated feminine aesthetic.
+The design should evoke the feeling of accessing a private, luxurious sanctuary with a sophisticated feminine aesthetic that transforms seamlessly between day and night modes.
 Every interaction should feel refined and elegant, with soft tactile feedback that makes digital interactions feel gentle yet intentional.
-The aesthetic balances modern minimalism (soft surfaces, generous whitespace, flowing curves) with luxurious accents (rose gold, gradient overlays, subtle animations).
+The aesthetic balances modern minimalism (soft surfaces, generous whitespace, flowing curves) with luxurious accents (rose gold/moonlit silver, gradient overlays, subtle animations, floating particles).
 Motion should be purposeful and graceful, never harsh or mechanical - like silk fabric flowing or rose petals falling.
+The dark mode embraces a moonlit elegance with deep indigo backgrounds, soft lavender accents, and shimmering particle effects that create an ethereal, nocturnal luxury experience.

 ## Color Selection

-The palette creates a soft, ethereal luxury aesthetic with rose-tinted warmth and pearl-like luminosity, establishing a sophisticated feminine nocturnal/daytime hybrid mood.
+The palette creates a soft, ethereal luxury aesthetic with rose-tinted warmth and pearl-like luminosity for light mode, transitioning to a deep moonlit elegance in dark mode with indigo depths and lavender shimmer.

+**Light Mode:**
 - **Primary Color**: Rose Blush `oklch(0.65 0.15 340)` - Communicates elegance, sophistication, and feminine luxury; used for CTAs, active states, and key interactive elements
 - **Secondary Colors**:
   - Pearl White `oklch(0.97 0.01 320)` - Primary background establishing soft, luminous atmosphere